 Market analysis should be conducted on a regular basis, but no less frequently than annually.
 The data analyzed for a given market analysis year includes the prior calendar year financial and market conduct annual statement data.
-Companies must report all of their financial and market conduct annual statement data for a given calendar year by April 30.
+Companies are required to make quarterly and annual financial filings and market conduct filings by specific deadlines each year.
+In addition, companies are expected to respond to data calls and surveys.

 To accomplish its purposes, market analysis has an array of tools for states to use.
-The first of these is the Market Analysis Prioritization Tool (MAPT) available from the NAIC.
+The first of these is the Market Analysis Prioritization Tool (MAPT) available from the NAIC in iSite+.
 This tool is designed to provide states a quick overall look at their marketplace for a particular line of business.
-The Market Analysis Prioritization Tool (MAPT), released in 2006, creates a weighting system to assist analysts in prioritizing companies.
-The Market Analysis Prioritization Tool will provide the analyst a high level comparison of companies for a particular line of business based on financial, complaint and regulatory activity information available from NAIC databases.
+The MAPT, released in 2006, creates a weighting system to assist analysts in prioritizing companies for further analysis.
+The MAPT will provide the analyst a high level comparison of companies for a particular line of business based on financial, complaint, and regulatory activity information available from NAIC databases.
 States should use this tool to identify companies that need further, more detailed analysis and elevate these companies to a Level 1 Review.
 The information obtained from this tool is merely an indicator of a potential regulatory problem.
 Normally, additional research and investigation is required to draw a final conclusion about actual behaviors than what is available at this level of analysis.

 The Level 1 Review is a second tool available to the states in their market analysis process.
-This tool involves looking at much of the same data in the Market Analysis Prioritization Tool (MAPT) but on a more detailed and thoughtful basis.
-Whereas the Market Analysis Prioritization Tool identifies companies based on certain formulas and overall company performance, the Level 1 Review requires a more detailed and thoughtful analysis, where the analyst looks at company-specific information to determine if the anomalies can be explained.
+This tool involves looking at much of the same data in the MAPT but on a more detailed and thoughtful basis.
+Whereas the MAPTidentifies companies based on certain formulas and overall company performance, the Level 1 Review requires a more detailed and thoughtful analysis, where the analyst looks at company-specific information to determine if the anomalies can be explained.
 A Level 1 review is a more detailed review of certain information contained in NAIC databases, and is available to the analyst through the Market Analysis Review System (MARS).
 It is critical for the state to do this review to eliminate companies that do not warrant further analysis and to begin the process of identifying the cause of the anomaly for those that do warrant additional analysis.

 A third tool that states have available is the Market Conduct Annual Statement (MCAS).
 This tool provides a more detailed look at companies’ market activity on an annual basis.
 Information such as the number of policies written, the number of claims reported, or the number of claims that the company has denied is included in the MCAS.
 Analysis of the information provided in the MCAS will assist the analyst in narrowing the focus of any regulatory action undertaken by the state.

-A fourth tool that states have to further refine the analysis is the Level 2 Review.
+A fourth tool available to states to further refine the analysis is the Level 2 Review also located in MARS.
 This process assists the states in confirming that there is a market regulatory issue or in determining to a much greater degree the cause and extent of the problem.
 The Level 2 Review process requires the states to delve deeply into a company’s complaints, its website, other regulatory agencies, and other areas that provide information about the company’s market practices.